kromero16/CIS_444_WeatherOrNot/README.md

     Model: Handles data logic and database interactions.
     View: Presents data to the user in a user-friendly format.
     Controller: Acts as an intermediary between the Model and View, handling user inputs and application logic.
+    Handlers: Facilitate request processing, routing to appropriate controllers, and preliminary data validation, acting as the entry point for client-server interaction.

 Contributing